 You should already be familiar with the Free Application for Federal Student Aid (FAFSA) if you applied for financial aid as an undergraduate student.
 You’ll need to fill it out for graduate school even if you don't think you'll qualify for or use federal aid.
 It’s still worth it to complete the form since the FAFSA is required before applying for a grad PLUS loan and may be necessary for some merit-based scholarships or other grants from your school.

+Smart planning can help you borrow less money for graduate school.
 Anything you can do to cut down on the amount you have to take out in loans will benefit your financial future.
 Here are just a few ways to whittle down that bill.